HarshCasper/NeoAlgo/README.md

 Our content is divided by programming language.
 Please create an issue if you wish to add code in a language that we don't currently have here. **Do not create folders in your submissions, unless specifically told to do so.**

 Also, we are accepting submissions to our [Wiki](https://github.com/TesseractCoding/NeoAlgo/wiki) section.
-Please let us know if you'd like to contribute to an article.
+Please let us know if you'd like to contribute with an article.

 - [C](/C/README.md)
 - [C-Plus-Plus](/C-Plus-Plus/README.md)